Skip to content

 pip install yara-python

-The Yara rule using what we have just created:
+The YARA rule we just created:

 rule ExampleRule {